Complete Guide to Australian Tourist Sim Card & Data Plans 2023

 For a long time, buying travel sims in Australia was very expensive.
 Fortunately, the growth of low-cost carriers has recently made it a lot cheaper.

-Phone companies in Australia
+Phone Networks in Australia

 The three major networks in Australia are: